Persona-driven workspace setup example

 - Recommendation: Imports from the Gateway workspace so that later, the Recommendation team can set up delegated routing resources.
 Exports to the Gateway and Web-api workspaces so that they can use the Recommendation services.

 Alice, the developer, deploys the apps for her teams.
-The main thing that she has to remember is to use Kubernetes labels on all of her resources, so that later, Gloo Mesh resources like policies are automatically applied.
-For more information, see the App developer tab in Persona responsibilities.
+The main thing that she has to remember is to use Kubernetes labels on all of her resources, so that later, Gloo Gateway resources like policies are automatically applied.

 The following diagram shows the app deployment.